guysavoie-aws/DynamoDB_TablesAndAlarms/README.md

 # List DynamoDB Tables and CloudWatch Alarms

+A Python script to generate:

+- a list of DynamoDB tables in one to all regions
-A Python script to generate a list of DynamoDB tables, related CloudWatch alarms, and given a list of important metrics, a list of tables with no alarms set for specific important metrics.
+- a list of related CloudWatch alarms for the DynamoDB tables
+- a list of tables that do not have alarms set for a list of important metrics

 ## Introduction